korvisenwv/koji/TERMINOLOGY.md

 ## transaction
 Transactions are cryptographically signed instructions from accounts.
 An account will initiate a transaction to update the state of the blockchain network.

+## block
+Blocks are batches of transactions with a hash of the previous block in the chain.
+This links blocks together (in a chain) because hashes are cryptographically derived from the block data.
+This prevents fraud, because one change in any block in history would invalidate all the following blocks as all subsequent hashes would change and everyone running the blockchain would notice.

 ## wallet

 ## Ethereum